Endpoint reference¶

 POST /oauth/revoke HTTP/1.1

-Host: auth.revento.example
+Host: auth.revento.app

 Content-Type: application/x-www-form-urlencoded